 TextNow pricing

 TextNow is free to use with ads.
-You also have the option to purchase a data bundle:
+To make calls without WiFi, you first need to get a SIM card for $3.99, then purchase a data bundle:

 RingCentral is a VoIP service provider that offers unified communications to businesses.
 This means you can access call, text, and video calling tools on your mobile phone, laptop, or desktop computer.